NorfolkDataSci/learning-git/index.md

 <ul class="extra-li-top-pad" style="padding-bottom:20px;padding-top:40px;">
   <li>
-    When 2 people change the same lines of code it creates a "merge conflict".
+    When 2 people change the same lines of code it creates a "merge conflict"
   </li>
   <li>
-    Merge conflicts need to be "resolved", meaning reconcile the differences between commits.
+    Merge conflicts need to be "resolved", meaning reconcile the differences between commits
   </li>
   <li>
     The first sign is not being able to push your recent commits